PVDF also known as Kynar®

 PVDF – Arkema Kynar®

-This extremely chemical resistant material is used in high purify fluid handling systems and parts.
+This extremely chemical resistant material is used in high purity fluid handling systems and parts.

-Used in extensively in application for extremely very low moisture absorption and resistance to virtually all chemicals and solvents.
+Used extensively in applications for extremely low moisture absorption and resistance to virtually all chemicals and solvents.

-PVDF materials are FM-4910 rated materials, excellent heat and flame resistance.
+PVDF materials are FM-4910 rated materials, with excellent heat and flame resistance.